 Change of Most Responsible Physiotherapist

-If the Most Responsible Physiotherapist ceases to provide services at the practice setting, then both the owner and Most Responsible Physiotherapist are responsible for notifying the College immediately.
+If the Most Responsible Physiotherapist ceases to provide services at the practice setting or resigns from the role of Most Responsible Physiotherapist, then both the Designated Owner and Most Responsible Physiotherapist are responsible for notifying the College immediately.

-The owner is responsible for identifying a new MRPT for the practice setting and submitting a Change of Most Responsible Physiotherapist application to the College of Physiotherapists of Alberta within 30 days.
+The Designated Owner is responsible for appointing a new Most Responsible Physiotherapist for the practice setting and submitting a Change of Most Responsible Physiotherapist Application to the College of Physiotherapists of Alberta within 30 days.

 Should the College of Physiotherapists of Alberta not receive an application appointing a new Most Responsible Physiotherapist within 30 days, physiotherapy services can no longer be provided at the practice setting until this condition is met.

-Registration staff review emails and documents in the order in which they are received.
-We try to deal with applications and documents within six business days.
+Staff review applications in the order in which they are received.
+We try to deal with applications within six business days.
 However, processing does take longer when there is a high volume.

 Practice setting name